hezy18/hezy18.github.io/_pages/about.md

 I am a Master's student in [THUIR](http://ai.thuir.cn/), Department of Computer Science and Technology at Tsinghua University, Beijing, China.
 My supervisor is Prof. [Min Zhang](http://www.thuir.cn/group/~mzhang/).
 My primary research interests are information retrieval, recommendation, user modeling, etc.

-I was a reviewer for KDD'24 and a PC Member for the UbiComp'24 workshop and WWW'24.
-I'm the T.A. of the undergraduate course "Introduction to Machine Learning."
+I was a reviewer for KDD'24 and a PC Member for the UbiComp'24 workshop and WWW'25.
+I'm the T.A. of the Tsinghua's undergraduate course "Introduction to Machine Learning."

 Education
 ======